psychemedia/sin-eater-resources/src/_second_controversy_pt_ii.md

 ```{index} ! triple: Second Controversy ; correspondence, Academy ; Owen, J. P.
 ```
-## Owen's First Letter to The Academy, Novemeber-December, 1895
+## Owen's First Letter to The Academy, November-December, 1895

 At this point, we might have expected some response from Mr Thomas, although it is possible that he was unaware, at the time, of Mr Hartland's moving of the location of the debate.
-But the mantle against Hartland was taken up nonetheless by a new correspondent, a Mr J. P. Owen of London, who was to similarly lay aout his arguments across three letters to the *Academy*.
+But the mantle against Hartland was taken up nonetheless by a new correspondent, a Mr J. P. Owen of London, who was to similarly lay out his arguments across three letters to the *Academy*.

 The first letter appeared in the *Academy*, [Vol 48 Iss 1231, p484](https://archive.org/details/sim_academy-and-literature_1895-12-07_48_1231/page/484/mode/2up?q=hartland), on December 12th, 1895 although it was dated just over two weeks previously, on November 25th, 185, a couple of days after hartland's third letter appeared.